afaqir37/42-Cub3D/README.md

 ---
 - Raycasting feels like cheating, and as a lazy programmer, I love it.
 You get the immersion of a 3D environment without many of the complexities of "real 3D" to slow you down.
 For example, raycasts run in constant time, so you can load up a massive world and it will just work, without optimization, as quickly as a tiny world.
 Levels are defined as simple grids rather than as trees of polygon meshes, so you can dive right in without a 3D modeling background or mathematics PhD.

+---
+- Precision in the context of ray casting typically refers to how accurately the ray casting algorithm can determine the intersection of a ray with a wall or other object in the game world.
+Higher precision means the algorithm can detect intersections more accurately, which can result in more detailed and realistic rendering of the game world.<br>

+Reducing the step size, as in `rayX += cos(ray_angle) / 2.0;`, can increase the precision of the ray casting algorithm.
+This is because the ray is moving in smaller steps, so it can detect intersections with walls or other objects more accurately.
+However, this comes at the cost of increased computational complexity, as the algorithm needs to perform more steps to cast each ray.<br>

+- The line `rayX += cos(ray_angle);` is updating the x-coordinate of the ray by adding the cosine of the ray's angle.
+This is based on the principle of unit circle where the cosine of an angle gives the x-coordinate of a point on the unit circle corresponding to that angle.<br>

+In the context of ray casting, this line is moving the ray along the x-axis by an amount proportional to the cosine of the ray's angle.
+This is equivalent to saying that the ray is moving one unit step along the direction of the ray's angle.<br>

+The equation `rayX += hypothenus * cos(rayAngle)` is used when you want to move the ray by a distance other than 1 unit.
+The `hypothenus` in this equation is the length of the step you want to move the ray by.
+If `hypothenus` is 1, then the equation simplifies to `rayX += cos(rayAngle)`, which is the line of code in question.<br>

+If you want to move the ray by a distance other than 1 unit, you can modify the line to `rayX += step * cos(ray_angle);`, where `step` is the length of the step you want to move the ray by.<br>